The legendary tenor was honoured with a posthumous award at the ceremony at the Royal Albert Hall

 Dedicated to developing the careers of young singers, Pavarotti established the Pavarotti International Singing Competition, which launched the careers of many singers today including Roberto Alagna.
 His annual charity concert Pavarotti & Friends brought together artists from a diverse range of musical backgrounds.

-Luciano Pavarotti - 15 facts you never knew
+Luciano Pavarotti - 15 facts you never knew about the great tenor

 The tenor voice is a rare and precious phenomenon, requiring tremendous reserves of strength and agility to tackle spectacular high notes.
 It can put great pressure on the singer and this whiff of danger adds to the romance.
 But who are the best?